SOULPWRD/opmet-vanilla/readme.md

 ## Conventions

 The whole codebase is linted by [JSLint](https://www.jslint.com/).
-Name of the identifiers are written with _snake_case_ for better readability.
+Name of the identifiers are written in _snake_case_ for better readability.

-Individual tests and demos exist within the files.
+Individual tests and demos live together with the source code.
 There's no separation of concerns.
 This is called [Whole Modules](https://james.diacono.com.au/whole_modules.html).

 It is dependency free.

 ## Serving index.html

-In order to run index.html, run following command `npx serve` in your terminal.
+In order to run index.html, run `npx serve` in your terminal.

 ### Enjoy.